 Where did you go to school now?
 What do you do for a living?

 The interviewer wants to know why you are not joining the workforce, but wish to continue your studies.

 Other questions that enable the interviewer to understand more about you and your character and get more into the real questions about topics he really wants to know about.

 Why are you planning to continue your education?
 Can you not continue your education in your home country?
 Why choose the United States of America?
 Why not choose Canada or Australia?

-Avoid giving answers as “US is a powerful nation” or “because it has a strong or developed economy” because such cliche answers will make the interviewer think that you admire the US in a way that you wish to live there even after the completion of your studies.
-Instead, try to talk more about the university / college you will be attending.
-You can mention professors who lecture in that institution, and are well known as professionals of their field, etc. You can also mention some highlighted features of it such as world ranking, the research facility, the faculty profile, alumni profile etc.
+Avoid giving answers as “US is a powerful nation” or “because it has a strong or developed economy” because such cliche answers will make the interviewer think that you admire the United States in a way that you wish to live there even after the completion of your studies.
+Instead, try to talk more about the university/college you will be attending.
+You can mention professors who lecture in that institution, and are well known as professionals of their field, etc. You can also mention some highlighted features of it such as world ranking, the research facility, the faculty profile, alumni profile, etc.

 How many colleges did you apply to?
 How many schools did you get admitted to?
 How many schools rejected you?

 The consular officer wants to shed light on your qualifications as a student and future professional.
 Keep in mind that students admitted at higher caliber universities will have better chances for a visa.
 However, you should be honest, when telling how many colleges have rejected you before being admitted to this one.
 If you lie, the interviewer can easily find out, which may lead to your visa application rejection.

 Do you know your professors at that university?
 What are their names?
 What city is your school located?